Perhaps here a few words need to be said about Hounslow as it will figure significantly in the story of 'Pete'.

 Hounslow was unfortunate in being so close to Heathrow Airport, and from the nineteen sixties onward immigrants, mainly from the Indian sub-continent, got off their 'plane, and simply stayed where they had landed - in Hounslow, and the surrounding areas.

-The town now has very few of the original residents, and really has no cultural connections with England whatsoever.
+The town now has very few of the original residents, and really has few cultural connections with its past, or even with England as it once was.

 |Inwood Park - 1950s Hounslow|